ferrous-systems/rust-three-days-course/README.md

 The presentations are Reveal presentations with plugins for internationalisation and integration into the [Rust Playground](https://play.rust-lang.org).

 The path through the presentations is not fixed, to allow leeway during holding the course.
-Examples of the pathes we used can be found in the [paths](paths) directory.
+Examples of the pathes we used can be found in the [courses](courses) directory.
 We recommend to create your own while preparing for giving the workshop.

 ## The examples